sushant0011/EDA-Feature-Engineering-Projects/README.md

 # EDA & Feature Engineering Projects

-Is repository me maine alag-alag datasets par kiya gaya **Exploratory Data Analysis (EDA)** aur **Feature Engineering** ka kaam collect kiya hai.
-Har notebook ek real-world dataset ko explore karta hai — missing values, distributions, outliers, correlations dekhta hai, aur model-ready features banata hai.
+In this repository, I have compiled work related to **Exploratory Data Analysis (EDA)** and **Feature Engineering** performed on various datasets.
+Each notebook explores a real-world dataset—examining missing values, distributions, outliers, and correlations—and creates model-ready features.
 ## 📁 Projects

 | # | Notebook | Dataset | Highlights |